UniLogin/UniLogin/docs/source/sdk.rst

 **sdk.connect(contractAddress)**

-  requests adding a new key to contract.
+  requests of adding a new key to contract.

   Parameters:
-    - **contractAddress** : string - address of contract to connect
+    - **contractAddress** : string - address of contract to manage a connect
   Returns:
     `promise`, that resolves to ``privateKey``, where: